jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/introduction.rst

    Default components for the dVRK process

-If you decide to use ROS and treat the dVRK console as a "black box", you will end-up with two (or more processes).
+If you decide to use ROS and treat the dVRK system as a "black box", you will end-up with two (or more processes).
 ROS is one example of middleware between the processes, we also provide some support for OpenIGTLink and plain UDP sockets.
 Alternatively, you can opt to